FormalSAT/trestle/README.md

 ## Usage

-In your files, `import LeanSAT` will import everything in the library.
+In your files, `import Trestle` will import everything in the library.

-Everything in the library is under the `LeanSAT` namespace, so we generally assume you also have `open LeanSAT` at the top of your files.
+Everything in the library is under the `Trestle` namespace, so we generally assume you also have `open Trestle` at the top of your files.

 Important types:
 - `PropFun`: **The mathematical model of a propositional formula**.